 Summer on the Russian River….
 It's an iconic Sonoma County experience, and each year thousands of residents and visitors look forward to swimming, paddling, and tubing on this beautiful warm-weather playground.

 However, playing in the river is not without risk.
-Yes, the water looks calm and inviting on a hot summer day, but there are unseen hazards beneath the surface, including sudden drop offs, changing currents, snags and boulders.
+Yes, the water looks calm and inviting on a hot summer day, but there can be unseen hazards beneath the surface, including sudden drop offs, changing currents, snags and boulders.
 So at the risk of sounding like your mom, we ask you to please be safe out there.

 Kids in Life Vests, Always

 Most of Sonoma County's Russian River beaches do not have full-time lifeguards on duty, so we strongly recommend swimmers wear life vests, especially if you're not a strong swimmer or you're drinking alcohol.
 Children should always be in life vests when they're in the river.

 Borrow One of Our Life Vests

 Regional Parks river safety program provides free life vests for visitors at the busiest river beaches - Steelhead, Sunset, Forestville River Access (Mom’s Beach) and Riverfront.
 The life vests are available daily throughout the summer.
 Just look for the life vest stand at the park, pick out a vest, use it all day, and drop it in the collection box when you leave.
 If you have kids with you, take a vest for yourself too and model safe practices.

 For peace of mind, one of the best swimming spots is Healdsburg Veterans Memorial Beach, the only public beach on the Russian River staffed daily with lifeguards from July through Labor Day.
 A temporary dam creates a calm, wide swim zone just south of the historic steel-truss bridge.
 Clearly marked boundaries, a long, sandy beach and the watchful eyes of Regional Parks' lifeguards make Veterans Memorial Beach an ideal destination for families.